ethereum/pm/All Core Devs Meetings/Meeting 71.md

 And once the decision has been made to do that, all the existing miners will know they're going to be kicked out, and they're going to do whatever they want with the chain, because their investment is going to be worthless.
 They can do the continual rollout of new chains during the two weeks while the switch is being made, and the actual value of Ether is going to plummet during those attacks.

 Eventually, if we manage to do the switch to ProgPoW, we may discover that there is no mining forum that is able and ready to pick up and switch over to actually mine Ether at full scale.
 They're doing other things.
 They've moved on.
 The only ones willing to mine Ether if the value plummets will be pump and dump gangs, and shenanigans will happen.
 So keeping it in our back pocket is not something that is going to play out well.
+Don't want to have this discussion on this call.

 **Danno**
 Some of the political discussion has been attacks on the AllCoreDevs, who are not burying their heads in the sand, but they are not engaging in the political process because they don't see the constructive nature of what's been going on.